The costs of running the passenger rail network by DfT franchised train operating companies.

 1 The National Express East Anglia franchise ended on 5 February 2012 when Greater Anglia took over the franchise.

 These data are based on the ORR study “GB Rail Industry Financial Information”, which in turn sourced data from the operators’ management accounts.
-This is the same source as was used last year (published December 2012).

 Any figures relating to premia or associated payments to the Department for Transport or Passenger Transport Executives are excluded.
 Within this total are payments made by operators to Network Rail for access to the rail network which contribute towards infrastructure costs.